timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 with hooks, many developers prefer functional components for their simplicity and readability.

-*How does React’s virtual DOM work?
+*How does React's virtual DOM work?
 Why is it beneficial for performance?*

 - This virtual DOM is a lightweight copy of the real DOM.
 - minimizes the number of manipulations, leading to faster updates.